 If there was ever (in my book) a true king of the whites, it is Eden Valley Riesling!
 Riesling is one of the physically toughest varieties on the planet, yet it is capable of producing some of the most subtle wines you will ever come across.
 You only need look at the thin layer of loam, coating the underlying granite of the Eden hills and the way the vines thrive to see my point.
 They are bloody Tough!
 All that aside, the true worth of the variety is as it should be, in the drinking.
 The 2020 Eden Valley Riesling fits the bill here to excess.
 It won't ever see the show circuit but rather is destined to spend its life making meals and lazy afternoons a much better place to be.

 Although I try to grow as much of the grapes I use for my wines, not having any old Eden Valley Riesling vines handy meant that I had to find a source.
 As luck would have it, a good mate who lives across the road from my brother Phil, had some fruit that more than fit the bill.
 Mick Hearnden lives on a property out the back of Eden Valley.
 He has no formal water supplies and has to rely on natural rainfall to supply him with all he uses.
 Luckily they have been reliably producing fantastic fruit for over 50 years.

-In 2019 I sourced a solid six tonnes of the good stuff from Mick and the same from Mark - Although we used roughly half or Marks for the 2019 Eden Valley Riesling Blend.
-All this wonderful fruit (both came in at around 12 Baume) was picked overnight before being basket pressed.
-The unclarified free run was cold fermented for around a month in stainless and the pressings barrel fermented.
-Five months on un-stirred yeast lees followed before the wine was racked to clear and bottled Mid November 2019.
+In 2020 I sourced a solid six tonnes of the good stuff from Mick.
+This wonderful fruit came in just under 12 Baume & was picked overnight before being basket pressed.
+The un-clarified free run was separated from the pressings and cold fermented for around a month in stainless.
+Five months on un-stirred yeast lees followed before the wine was racked to clear and bottled Mid November 2020.
 It's delicious, balanced and perfect just on its own in a glass!